 Encourage young people to write book reviews or get involved in our writing competition for a chance to have their writing featured in the zine.
 Why not host a rainbow writing day by giving young people the space and inspiration to get their stories and poems written?

 We’d also love some crafty pages for the zine!
 Host a Rainbow Crafternoon, get out the art supplies and collage material, and enable young people to create rainbow book-themed A5 pages.
 Simply cut A4 paper in half, and let imaginations go wild on that half-sheet of paper.
 You can also encourage and run book conversations while creating pages.

 Some ideas/prompts for pages:

 - my favourite rainbow books

 - something creative about a favourite character

 - rainbow books I wish existed

-- Make up a playlist to go along with the book
+- make up a playlist to go along with a book

 After the event, please scan the pages and email them to us at firstname.lastname@example.org